Reading time: 12 minutes

 Oedipus complex is a set of psychodynamic conflicts triggered in a male child, often between the ages of 3 and 5, as a result of an unconscious desire to be the mother’s favored love object and a desire to eradicate paternal competition.

-Freud said the Oedipus complex peaked during the ages three and seven.
+Freud said the Oedipus complex peaked during the ages 3 and 3.
 He referred to this stage of a child’s development as the “phallic phase.”

 The Oedipus complex is a psychoanalytic theory.
 It proposes that children tend to have possessive intimate desires for their opposite-gender parent while seeing their same-gender parent as a rival.